-Today, we want to take a look at the current state of iPhone 7 Plus and iPhone 7 problems.
-We also want to make sure that you’re prepared for the future, just in case you run into an issue with your iPhone 7 or iPhone 7 Plus.
+With that in mind, we want to take a look at the current state of iPhone 7 Plus and iPhone 7 problems.
+We also want to make sure that you’re prepared for the future, just in case you run into a bug or performance issue on your iPhone 7 or iPhone 7 Plus.

 This roundup offers a look at the issues themselves and some steps to take if you do happen to run into a problem with your device.